knpuniversity/javascript/knpu/ep3-webpack/extract-text-webpack-plugin.md

 it outputs a *real* CSS file, instead of embedding CSS in JavaScript.

 ***TIP
-In Webpack 4 you can use beta version `extract-text-webpack-plugin@4.0.0-beta.0` or there is a new way to do it with new https://webpack.js.org/plugins/mini-css-extract-plugin/
+In Webpack 4 you can use the beta version `extract-text-webpack-plugin@4.0.0-beta.0` or there is a new way to extract CSS to files with https://webpack.js.org/plugins/mini-css-extract-plugin/
 ***

 Let's get it rocking!
 Find your terminal and run